MindSetLib/Insolver/docs/source/model_wrappers.md

     :show-inheritance:
 ```

-`InsolverRFWrapper` implements Random Forest Models with support of `scikit-learn`.
+`InsolverRFWrapper` implements Random Forest Models with `scikit-learn` support.
 It uses [`RandomForestClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) to create a classification model and [`RandomForestRegressor`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor) to create a regression model.
-You can change model type by setting `task` attribute to `class` or `reg`, respectively.
+You can change model type by setting the `task` attribute to `class` or `reg`, respectively.

 Class `InsolverRFWrapper` can also perfom cross-validation using method `cross_val`.